 The Student Opportunity Fund may be able to offer help with childcare costs for those who have a shortfall in their Childcare Grant.
 Please contact Student Services regarding eligibility and how to apply by calling 01964 553114 or emailing firstname.lastname@example.org.

 Parents' Learning Allowance

 If you are a full-time student with dependent children, you may be entitled to help from the Parents' Learning Allowance through Student Finance England.
 This extra finance (along with the Childcare Grant) can help pay for childcare and other costs related to your course.

-You may be entitled to receive up to £1,508 per year for course-related costs, which is paid in three instalments and can again be applied for through Student Finance England.
+You may be entitled receive between £50 and £1,766 per year for course-related costs, which is paid in three instalments and can again be applied for through Student Finance England.